 I would be remiss, at this point not to mention the Possible Trigger Warning.

 Victims No Longer by Mike Lew is “The Classic Guide for Men Recovering from Sexual Child Abuse” and I can see why.
 I certainly don’t know for sure but it certainly seems as if it should be!
-It is a resource book that should be in every therapist’s collection… because, as we know, little girls and women are not the only one’s to be sexually molested or abused.
+It is a resource book that should be in every therapist’s collection… because, as we know, little girls and women are not alone in having been sexually molested or abused.

 Of course, it isn’t just priests abusing boys and young men… it’s coaches (all too prevalent), teachers, scout leaders, family members… the list goes on and on, just as it does for women.

 And of course, some of the results are the same for both genders.
 Lew, a psychotherapist who has worked with both men and women, compiled a list of the current effects of sexual abuse in men.
 Among the substantial list: Intense, violent nightmares, Fear that everyone is a potential attacker, Flashbacks, Compulsive behaviors (with food and sex, for example) and so much more.

 Lew says this book “challenged [him], taught [him] and changed [him] profoundly” and I can see why.
 It is the most comprehensive guide — and I call it a guide, he doesn’t — to this topic.
 His hopes for the book are clear: